Gianni Zuiverloon

-Gianni Michel Eugene Zuiverloon ([dʑiˈjɑni ˈzœyvərloːn]; born 30 December 1986) is a Dutch former footballer who plays as a centre back.
+Gianni Michel Eugene Zuiverloon ([dʑiˈjɑni ˈzœyvərloːn]; born 30 December 1986) is a Dutch former footballer who played as a right-back or centre-back.
+He represented the Netherlands at youth level and also played abroad for football clubs in England, Spain and India.

 Club career

 Early career

 Zuiverloon was born in Rotterdam, Netherlands.
 He started his football career at the age of six at Feyenoord.

 Due to the injury of a teammate (Dustley Mulder) at Feyenoord, coach Ruud Gullit selected Zuiverloon for the first team, where he made his debut in professional football in the season of 2004–05.
 His first game was against Willem II, on 22 August 2004.
 He played a total of ten games that season, scoring no goals.
 In order to get more first team experience he was loaned out to RKC Waalwijk in the 2005–06 season, where he played a total of 28 games.

 In June 2006 he signed a three-year deal with his new club Heerenveen.
 The year before he was loaned to RKC Waalwijk, scoring his only goal that season against Heerenveen.